StudyHub-Bulgaria/doorguy/README.md

 - webapp/ folder contains the web portal for registration and login

-- door_interface has the TCP/IP interface stuff for the door controllers
+- door_interface/ has the TCP/IP interface stuff for the door controllers

-- rp_client has the script running on the raspberries to scan QR codes and check against the auth backend.
+- rp_client/ has the script running on the raspberries to scan QR codes and check against the auth backend.

-- docs holds developer documentation.
+- docs/ holds developer documentation.
 [TODO]

+- monitor_announce/ holds the discord bot interface and data [TODO remove the hardcoded discord bot key]

 - .doorguy_config.toml is the main project config ( DB conenction strings, ports, IPs, etc)

-- monitor_announce holds the discord bot interface and data [TODO remove the hardcoded discord bot key]

 ## How to run